OperationCode/operationcode_docs/README.md

 As a director, you'll participate in periodic board meetings, attend the annual board meeting, serve on any number of committees, including, executive, nominating, finance and development committees, all designed to support our operational efforts.

-As a director, you're expected to give of your personal resources or monies, or acquire the resources or monies to ensure Operation Code is firing on all cylinders at all times.
+As a director, you're expected to get monies and resources and/or give of your monies and resources to Operation Code to ensure the organization is firing on all cylinders at all times.
 When donating online, donors give using Stripe, receive an automatic donor letter, and our OpCodeBot relays the successful donation in the #general Slack channel with, "Someone awesome has just donated to Operation Code!"

 ### Legal
 As the general counsel to Operation Code, Hunton & Williams, provides pro-bono legal advice to our veterans to help them in their journey to develop technology companies, incorporate their companies, non-competes and intellectual property.
 Secondly, Hunton provides legal counsel to the organization's board and leadership to ensure regulatory compliance, contract development.
-Legal, otherwise known internally as the JAG Brigade, provides legal support to Operation Code and our military veterans community.
+Legal, otherwise known as the JAG Brigade, provides legal support to Operation Code and our military veterans community at no-cost.

 ### Communication
-We use the private Slack Board channel for all internal board communication.
-We post taskers on Trello and email for external communication.
+We use the private Slack #board channel for all internal board communication.
+While we post taskers on Trello and email for external communication, Slack is the main communication tool.
+It also keeps all directors grounded on the issues our military veterans community learning to code faces.

-On Slack, we use the #general channel to communicate general announcements, #patriotbootcamp for alumni to mentor potential applicants, and the #operations channel for staff operations-only.
+On Slack, we use the #general channel to communicate general announcements, #patriotbootcamp for alumni to mentor potential veteran entrepreneur applicants, and the #operations channel for volunteer staff to coordinate, integrate and synchronize day-to-day efforts.
 All other channels support our veterans to get coding, from #ruby to #freecodecamp.

 During your board tenure, ensure the board chair always has your updated contact information.
-An @operationcode email account is also available for your use to conduct business on behalf of the organization.
+Additionally, an @operationcode email account is also available for your use to conduct business on behalf of the organization.

 ### Programs & Services
 At Operation Code, we fulfill our mission through five major programs & services: